cypress-io/cypress-documentation/CONTRIBUTING.md

 For most use cases, you should use the `::include{file=FILE_NAME}` directive when you want to inject reusable markdown into multiple files.
 A `<Partial>` Vue component may be a better fit if you wish to add custom interactivity to reusable strings of text.

+#### Limitations

+When including the `::include{file=FILE_NAME}` directive in another markdown file, Nuxt's hot module reloading will automatically trigger the partial's content to be inserted into the markdown file.
+However, if you wish to make changes to the partial file itself, you will need to stop and restart the development server with `yarn start` to see the changes.
+This is because the custom remark plugin that is enabling this partial system is only ran when the server is started and not on each hot module reload.

 ### Adding Examples

 To add a course, blog, talk, podcast, or screencast to our docs, submit a [pull request](#Pull-Requests) with your data added to the corresponding [courses.json](/content/_data/courses.json), [blogs.json](/content/_data/blogs.json), [talks.json](/content/_data/talks.json), [podcasts.json](/content/_data/podcasts.json) or [screencasts.json](/content/_data/screencasts.json) file.